Meander: Geometry

 The technical description of a meandering watercourse is termed meander geometry or meander planform geometry.
 It is characterized as an irregular waveform.
 Ideal waveforms, such as a sine wave, are one line thick, but in the case of a stream the width must be taken into consideration.
 The bankfull width is the distance across the bed at an average cross-section at the full-stream level, typically estimated by the line of lowest vegetation.

-As a waveform the meandering stream follows the down-valley axis, a straight line fitted to the curve such that the sum of all the amplitudes measured from it is zero.
+As a waveform the meandering stream follows the down-valley axis, a straight line fitted to the curvesuch that the sum of all the amplitudes measured from it is zero.
 This axis represents the overall direction of the stream.

 At any cross-section the flow is following the sinuous axis, the centerline of the bed.
 Two consecutive crossing points of sinuous and down-valley axes define a meander loop.
 The meander is two consecutive loops pointing in opposite transverse directions.
 The distance of one meander along the down-valley axis is the meander length or wavelength.
 The maximum distance from the down-valley axis to the sinuous axis of a loop is the meander width or amplitude.
 The course at that point is the apex.

 In contrast to sine waves, the loops of a meandering stream are more nearly circular.
 The curvature varies from a maximum at the apex to zero at a crossing point (straight line), also called an inflection, because the curvature changes direction in that vicinity.
 The radius of the loop is the straight line perpendicular to the down-valley axis intersecting the sinuous axis at the apex.
 As the loop is not ideal, additional information is needed to characterize it.
 The orientation angle is the angle between sinuous axis and down-valley axis at any point on the sinuous axis.